SJSU-CS-systems-group/piman/Installation_Guide.md

 		[Install]
 		WantedBy=multi-user.target

-	Making sure the WorkingDirectory and ExecStart point match the monitoring_server.py location
+	* Making sure the WorkingDirectory and ExecStart point match the monitoring_server.py location

+	Then, create a link to the service file into systemd using ln -s /home/pi/monitoring.service /etc/systemd/system

-	Step 7:	Run the systemd service on the Pi systemctl start monitoring
+	**Step 6:	Run the systemd service on the Pi**

+	Run the command sudo systemctl start monitoring.
+Then, use sudo systemctl status monitoring to make sure it is running

-	Now we can see data log in log/monitor.log and if there are any error, it will notify on the Slack channel that we set up in step 2
+	If everything is set up correctly, we can now see data log in log/monitor.log on the VM and if there are any errors or if the pi's go over the thresholds set it monitoring.config, it will notify on the Slack or Discord channel that we set up in step 2

+	## To add a new metric to monitor

+	* monitoring.config
+		* Add the metric threshold underneath "temperature_threshold = 85.0"
+	* grafana.py
+		* In the parse() function
+			* Before "cpu_load = float(pi[-5].replace("CPU load: ", "").replace(" ", ""))", add the new metric you would like monitor following the same format (the next metric would be at index -6)
+			* Before the if/else block for CPU in the try block, add the new metric following the same format
+			* Before the if/else block for CPU in the except block, add the new metric following the same format
+	* monitoring-client.py
+		* In the pretty_stats() function
+			* Add a new description in the formatted string for event['**new metric**']
+		* In the check_response() function
+			* Add a new if block for your new metric following the same format.
+Note: use the same name for monitor_config[**new metric**] as the name that is specified in monitoring.config and use the same name for response_dict[**new metric**] as what is specified in monitoring-server.py
+	* monitoring-server.py
+		* In the get() function in Pimon class
+			* Use the following documentation https://psutil.readthedocs.io/en/latest/ to add a new metric with psutil under the "temperature = psutil.sensors_temperatures().get('cpu_thermal')[0][1]" line.
+Note: Make sure the return value is a number and not an array/object
+			* Add the metric to the "event" mapping underneath "temp"

 6. #### Grafana Dashboard